sebasechev13/nyc_citi_bike/README.md

 **Next, as a chronic over-achiever:**

 * Use your visualizations (does not have to be all of them) to design a dashboard for each phenomena.
-* The dashboards should be accompanied with an analysis explaining why the phenomena may be occuring.
+* The dashboards should be accompanied with an analysis explaining why the phenomena may be occurring.

 **City officials would also like to see one of the following visualizations:**